CubeFlix/formatter/README.md

 - [x] when adding dash to the end of hyphenated text, ignore invisible objects
 - [x] word splitter has issue with space at end of run
 - [x] optional hyphenation
+- [ ] should dashes be placed within the text?
 - [ ] test hyphenation and optional hyphenation
 - [ ] spacers alongside words and inline text interface
 - [ ] section (multi-paragraph) formatter that handles multiple pages